giteshsarvaiya/rtc-gutenberg-atlas/README.md

   current state plus a flat PR list.
 - **Direct Slack/webhook notifications** as an alternative to RSS, for teams that want a push rather than a feed reader.
-- **Community review of the registry** — right now `src/registry.ts` is maintained by hand; opening it up for RTC contributors to PR new paths into it directly would keep it current without relying on one person noticing.